jamie-swogger-motorefi/motorefi_paper_trail/README.md

 #### Advantages

-1. For models which have a lot of versions, storing each model's versions in a separate table can improve the performance of certain database queries.
+1. For models which have a lot of motorefi_versions, storing each model's motorefi_versions in a separate table can improve the performance of certain database queries.
 1. Store different version [metadata](#4c-storing-metadata) for different models.